Ceelog/phpdoc-zh/src/snmp/setup.md

 <a href="http://www.openssl.org/" class="link external">» OpenSSL</a>
 package is installed too.

-Beginning with PHP 5.4.0 Net-SNMP version 5.3+ is required for Unix installations and Net-SNMP version 5.4+ for Windows.
+Net-SNMP version 5.3+ is required for Unix installations and Net-SNMP version 5.4+ for Windows.

 安装
 ----